mpinardi/cucumber-performance/README.md

 * Multi-Threading
 * Thread Count Limits
 * Ramp Up/Down
-* Data replaceing
+* Data replacing
 * Random Wait
 * Reporting
 * Junit XML export
 * more to come.

 It uses a new type of script called Salad.
-Salad is a reimplimentation of Cucumber Gherkin with the focus on performance simulations.
+Salad is a reimplementation of Cucumber Gherkin with the focus on performance simulations.

 ```
 Plan: Bar visit